But need alone is not enough to set power free: there must be knowledge.

 Between the care for the life and future of a single young individual and the big-picture perspective of taking care of the Earth, there is a vast expanse.
 The challenge that our Buckminster College set out to undertake was to systematically question and evolve our educational practices in the prism of this expanse—and to dare to grow!
 We wanted to responsibly reinvent the educational affordances for the formative years of human adolescence.
 As a first step, we undertook an interdisciplinary research project and unleash our creativity in novel enrichment and adventure formats.
 Simultaneously, we were preparing to launch an ambitious secondary school project suitable for young people whose learning styles and needs demand interdisciplinary big-picture thinking and require a psychologically savvy holding environment.
 The general idea of the project was that cognitive development in adolescence must be supported (and indeed boldly inspired!) along accelerating, asynchronous, and divergent learning trajectories.
 The aim was good attunement to complexity: the complexity of the world — and the complexity of the mind.
 The underlying theoretical and philosophical approaches were sourced from interdisciplinary research in the domain of pedagogy of individuation and thriving in the complex, uncertain, open-ended world.
 Behind the project was an international group of academics affiliated with the Center Leo Apostel (CLEA) of the Free University in Brussels (VUB) and instructors of the Postgraduate School of Thinking VUB.

 Our activities started in November 2021, with an adventure and enrichment programme, The Ravens’ Bead Theorem.
 In 2023-24 we were organising a Springbok Trajectory: an interdisciplinary part-time secondment to be combined with a regular school.
-These programmes have concluded because our plan to establish a full-time school did not come to fruition.
-As often happens in life, we did not secure the necessary financial resources.
-Without them, our Buckminster’s Flying Castle could not fly sustainably.
-Flying castles are somewhat simpler to navigate than our Spaceship Earth, but they share a lot of characteristics, too.
-To keep on flying, they must be sustainable long-term.
+These programmes have concluded for now, as our plan to establish a full-time school is still awaiting the resources needed to sustain it long-term.
+Like any ambitious project, Buckminster’s Flying Castle requires a solid foundation to soar.
+In the meantime, we continue to explore new ways to offer innovative and enriching experiences for young learners, with the support of the ArtScience Department at CLEA and a vibrant community of collaborators.

 In his already seminal talk, sir Ken Robinson says: ‘My contention is that creativity now is as important in education as literacy, and we should treat it with the same status.’
 Creativity and the pursuit of knowledge are two wonderful human gifts that must always be cultivated together and intertwined.
 What we had hoped to achieve in our programmes, was to invoke in our learners a spirit of adventure, exploration and pursuit of knowledge.
 Where the future is the vast ocean of the unknown hiding both unimaginable treasures and perils and where the sciences and technology are the powerful vessels and navigation tools that will carry them into open horizons as far as their imagination can go – to infinity and beyond… We couldn’t say it better than how this forward thinker Buckminster Fuller has already said it in his inspiring ‘Great Pirates’ allegory (1969):